pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

   }
 ```

-To demonstrate the dynamic configuration of a component, the recipient name will be specified by the parameter “default_name”.
-To get the configuration, the component must implement the interface “IConfigurable” with the method “configure”.
+To demonstrate the dynamic configuration of a component, the recipient name will be specified by the parameter "default_name".
+To get the configuration, the component must implement the interface "IConfigurable" with the method "configure".

 ```typescript
 configure(config) {